Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 5. Logs all Failover MQ activity on both nodes with the timestamp for review later.

-6. If you have to stop MQ normally/immediately using [endmqm](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.adm.doc/q083320_.htm); this process wouldn't interfere.
+6. If you have to stop QMgr normally/immediately using [endmqm](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.adm.doc/q083320_.htm); this process wouldn't interfere.
 QMgrs (Active and Standby) would end normally on both nodes.
-StartStandby.bash acts only on QMgr with STATUS(Running elsewhere).
+MQ_Multi_Instance_Monitor.bash acts only on QMgr with STATUS(Running elsewhere).
 But it may be a good idea to stop this process as well if you're servicing IBM MQ

-7. StartStandby.bash polls/checks every 20 seconds.
+7. Service/Daemon MQ_Multi_Instance_Monitor.bash polls every 20 seconds.
 You can edit that in the script by altering the `POLLING_INTERVAL` variable.

-8. Single Instance QMgrs are not affected.
+8. Single Instance QMgrs are not affected by this service.

-9. To Check CPU/Memory usage in real-time by process; do `top -p PID` where `PID` == process ID of StartStandby.bash.
+9. To Check CPU/Memory usage in real-time by a process; do `top -p PID` where `PID` == process ID.
+Put in the PID of MQ_Multi_Instance_Monitor.bash

 #### 10. No code change necessary from one node to another irrespective of Queue Managers Names on individual boxes.
 ####     No hard-coding of QMgrNames needed anywhere in solution.